We are having a lot of fun designing weather vanes for sports fans who

 This style was popular from the 1700's right up to the Victorian era, and is also very striking with contemporary vanes. |

-![]() Diagram A - Headblock only (Old diagram #1) Traditional mounting of a weather vane into the solid headblock of a cupola, tower, turret or gazebo, or into the ridgepole of a roof.
+![]() Diagram A - Headblock only (Old Diagram #1) Traditional mounting of a weather vane into the solid headblock of a cupola, tower, turret or gazebo, or into the ridgepole of a roof.
 This is the "old fashioned" traditional way of mounting a weather

 vane.
 It is still suitable today for smaller vanes up to 36" wide.
 Our